kesaroid/Glaucoma-Detection/data/README.md

 The dataset folder does not contain all the images required to train the model.
-Use your own dataset or contact author to get the data.

-Contact: kesartn@gmail.com
+Please use your own dataset.